ChapelKabir/Automation4IBM/TechnicalTestGuide.md

 Also make sure - Java 8+ is installed and so as FireFox and Chrome

-To run the test from CommandPrompt - Please Open the folder where Katalon is downloaded and run the batch file added here - RunviaChrom.bat and RunViaFireFox.bat
+To run the test from CommandPrompt - Please Open the folder where Katalon is downloaded and run the batch file added here - RunviaChrom.bat and RunViaFireFox.bat.
+These batch files can also be added to Task Scheduler to run at a desireable time.

 To run the test from Katalon Studio - Please open the project in Katalon studio - go to Test suit and run (the quick demo attached shows how to do that) (Recomended).